 Reducing clearances for wood stoves

 Reducing clearances for wood burning appliances can be accomplished by various methods.
 Constructing an approved heat shield is the most economical, although some people would prefer to purchase a pre-fabricated one.
-Regardless of which type you select it has to be installed in accordance with CSA requirements.
+No matter what type you select it has to be installed in accordance with CSA requirements.

 A stove that has been tested and certified as meeting a safety standard has a label on the back showing how much clearance is needed from combustible material like walls and furniture.
 This information is also found in the manufacturer’s installation instructions.
 If there is no label, the stove is not certified.